SIE Exam and Exam Restructuring Frequently Asked Questions (FAQs)

-3. Do I still have to be associated with a broker-dealer to take FINRA qualifications exams?
+5. Do I still have to be associated with a broker-dealer to take FINRA qualification exams?

-Yes, you still must be associated with a broker-dealer to take any qualifications exam, such as the Series 7 exam.
+Yes, you still must be associated with a broker-dealer to take any qualification exams, such as the General Securities Exam (Series 7) exam.

-4. Is it possible to take the SIE and a qualification exam (such as the SIE and revised Series 7) on the same day starting on October 1, 2018?
+6. Is it possible to take the SIE and a qualification exam (such as the Series 7) on the same day?

-Yes, persons associated with a broker-dealer can take both the SIE and a qualification exam on the same day.
+Yes, persons associated with a broker-dealer are permitted to take both the SIE and a qualification exam on the same day.
 Taking two exams in one day is dependent on finding a seat for both exams at a Prometric testing center.
 The exams will be treated as separate sessions.

 The cost of the SIE exam is $60.

 9. What study materials are available for the SIE?